top of page

 Pilates – A Game-Changer for Hypermobility

 Pilates, particularly Clinical Pilates, is one of the best tools for building spinal stability and control.
+It works by:

 • Encouraging slow, precise movement to retrain muscle coordination.